FactomProject/FactomDocs/factomDataStructureDetails.md

 First a Merkle tree is constructed of all the body elements.
 It is called the BodyMR.
 This is very similar to how all Bitcoin transactions can be proven with a Merkle root in the header.

 The BodyMR is included in the header, among other things.
 The serialized header is then hashed.
 The hashed header is combined with the BodyMR and hashed.
 This creates the KeyMR.
 With only the KeyMR, when a header is produced by a peer, the header can be validated with 2 hashes.

-For the EC block, KeyMR is a hash of the header concatenated with the BodyHash.
-The EC block does not have a Merkle root of the body data, but the KeyMR still can prove the header.